 The list above only contains a few examples of situations that can result in a head injury.
 If you would like to discuss the circumstances behind your concussion injury and find out whether you could claim compensation, please contact an advisor from our team.

 When making a personal injury claim, you will need to ensure that you start legal proceedings within the correct time limit.
 Under the Limitation Act 1980, you will generally have 3 years to start your claim.
 This runs from the date that your accident occurred.

-There are certain exceptions to this limitation.
+There are certain exceptions to this limitation period.
 This applies to those:

 - Under the age of 18 – In this case, the three-year time limit will not begin until their 18th birthday.
-Alternatively, a litigation friend could start a claim on their behalf prior to this date.
+Alternatively, a litigation friend could start a claim on the injured party’s behalf prior to this date.

 - Who lack the mental capacity to make their own claim – In these cases, the time limit is frozen indefinitely, and a litigation friend could act on their behalf.
 However, should the person regain this mental capacity, and no claim was made for them, they will have three years to do so from the date of recovery.

 If you have any questions regarding how long you may have to claim concussion compensation, you can contact our advisors.

 If you would like to make a personal injury claim for concussion compensation, you must collect sufficient evidence.
 This can help prove who is responsible for your injuries, as well as how severe they are.
 Here are a few examples of the evidence you can submit to support a concussion claim:

 - Medical evidence: For example if you seek medical advice following a brain injury, the medical reports this generates can support your case when claiming comepnsation.
 These can help illustrate the severity of your head injury as well as what treatment you required.

 - Videos of the accident: For example, if your accident was recorded on CCTV, this could potentially be used as evidence.